longfangsong/anatole-zola/README.md

 ### Language

-Currently, we have English, Chinese and German translation, set the `default_language` if necessary:
+Currently, we have English, Chinese and German translations, set the `default_language` if necessary:

 ```toml
 # 如果你想要中文
 default_language = "zh"
 ```

-It's sad that translations in themes are not working, you can copy these to your `config.toml`:
+If there are complications, you can copy this snippet to your `config.toml`:

 ```toml
 [languages.en.translations]